 What is THC?

-THC works by interacting with specific receptors in the brain and nervous system, leading to altered perceptions, relaxation, and sometimes euphoria.
-Although like CBD, THC also offers many therapeutic and wellness benefits, like chronic pain and inflammation relief, sleep promotion,
+THC works by interacting with specific receptors in the brain and nervous system, leading to altered perceptions, relaxation, and euphoria.

 CBD vs. THC: What are the differences?